Specifications for the organisation of the Micro Cup – World Championship –

 a.
 Draft

-The ISAF-Standard Notice of Race, well-known as Appendix K, shall be used.
+The World Sailing standard notice of race, well-known as Appendix K, shall be used.

 A mutual arrangement with the organisers and the IMCCA representative is desirable.